shaik1002/biggitlabbomb/doc/api/lint.md

   }
   ```

-## Validate a project's CI/CD configuration
+## Validate a project's CI configuration

 > - `sha` attribute [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/369212) in GitLab 16.5.
 > - `sha` and `ref` [renamed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/143098) to `content_ref` and `dry_run_ref` in GitLab 16.10.

 Checks if a project's `.gitlab-ci.yml` configuration in a given ref (the
 `content_ref` parameter, by default `HEAD` of the project's default branch) is valid.
-This endpoint validates the CI/CD configuration, including:

-- Using the project's CI/CD variables.
-- Searching the project's files for `include:local` entries.
+This endpoint uses all namespace specific data available, including variables
+and local includes.

 ```plaintext
 GET /projects/:id/ci/lint